Thomas F. Hogan: Notable cases

+In 2001, Judge Hogan sentenced an 82-year-old man to five years' imprisonment for drug possession.

+In 2005, Judge Hogan jailed New York Times reporter Judith Miller for failing to reveal her confidential sources, a decision that Reporters Without Borders termed "a dark day for freedom of the press."

 In United States v.
 TANIOS, No. 21-3034 (D.C.
 Cir.
 Aug.
 9, 2021), the Court of Appeals for the D.C.
 Circuit found that Judge Hogan had erred in ordering the indefinite pre-trial detention of George Tanios, who Judge Hogan had believed had the intent to use pepper-spray during the January 6, 2021 Capitol riot.
 The Court of Appeals stated: "[Judge Hogan] clearly erred in [hi]s individualized assessment of appellant's dangerousness.
 The record reflects that Tanios has no past felony convictions, no ties to any extremist organizations, and no post-January 6 criminal behavior that would otherwise show him to pose a danger to the community within the meaning of the Bail Reform Act."